 5. Short Rides: Once your cat is used to the car and engine, it’s time to move.
 Back up to the end of the driveway and drive up it again.
 Do this a few times then take your cat out of the car and into the house.
 Reward him with play time and treats once you let him out of his crate.
 When you feel your cat is ready, extend your trip and drive around the block.
 Slowly, increase the length and duration of your car rides.
 Again, the key is to do this very gradually and reward your cat after each step.
 Your cat will let you know if he’s not comfortable with the speed of this “car training.”

 6. Calm Energy: Throughout the entire process, it’s important for you to be calm.
 Pets sense your energy.
 So, when you’re hyped up and stressed, they will be too.

 7. Potty Breaks: If you’re traveling a long distance, you’ll need to consider the issue of potty breaks for your cat.
 Some cat parents have harness trained their cat.
 This allows them to walk their cats at rest areas along the way.
+Some cat parents place a litter box in their cargo area of their vehicle to allow their cat to potty during rest stops.
 Otherwise, it is recommended that you keep your drive time down to 8 hours at most.
 At that point allow your cat to have a potty break at your night’s destination.
 You know your cat best, so this time could vary.

-Whether it’s including your cat while running errands around town or a move across country with your cat, making them happy in the car is essential.
+Whether it’s including your cat while running errands around town or traveling long distance, making him happy in the car is essential.
 Helping your cat become more comfortable traveling in a car definitely takes some time and a lot of patience.
 Stick with it and take your time...remember, it’s a gradual process that should not be rushed.
 Safe and happy travels with your cat!